Inchtw/Tonight/README.md

 # [Tonight](https://tonight-drink.website/)

-Tonight is a night-chill web platform for users to grab a cocktail recipe with recommendations and search function.
-People could like, comment, subscribe to posters, and share their awesome cocktail recipes as a social system.
+Tonight is a cocktail community where you can search cocktail recipe and get recommendations.
+Tonight, a wonderland where you can share your unique cocktails.

 * Link : https://tonight-drink.website
 * [Test account](https://tonight-drink.website/login.html) : tonight@demo.com